Reform Judaism: The New Reform Judaism

 In 1975, the lack of consensus surfaced during the compilation of a new standard prayer book, "Gates of Prayer".
 To accommodate all, ten liturgies for morning service and six for the evening were offered for each congregation to choose of, from very traditional to one that retained the Hebrew text for God but translated it as "Eternal Power", condemned by many as de facto humanistic.
 "Gates of Prayer" symbolized the movement's adoption of what would be termed "Big Tent Judaism", welcoming all, over theological clarity.
 In the following year, an attempt to draft a new platform for the CCAR in San Francisco ended with poor results.
 Led by Borowitz, any notion of issuing guidelines was abandoned in favour of a "Centenary Perspective" with few coherent statements.
 The "Big Tent", while taking its toll on the theoreticians, did substantially bolster constituency.
 The UAHC slowly caught up with Conservative Judaism on the path toward becoming the largest American denomination.
 Yet it did not erase boundaries completely and rejected outright those who held syncretic beliefs like Jewbu and Messianic Judaism, and also Sherwin Wine-style Secular Humanistic Judaism.
 Congregation Beth Adam, which excised all references to God from its liturgy, was denied UAHC membership by a landslide vote of 113:15 in 1994.

 In 1972, the first Reform female rabbi, Sally Priesand, was ordained at HUC.
 In 1977, the CCAR declared that the biblical ban on male same-sex intercourse referred only to the pagan customs prevalent at the time it was composed, and gradually accepted openly LGBT constituents and clergy.
 The first LGBT rabbi, Stacy Offner, was instated in 1988, and full equality was declared in 1990.
 Same-sex marriage guidelines were published in 1997.
 In 1978, UAHC President Alexander Schindler admitted that measures aimed at curbing intermarriage rates by various sanctions, whether on the concerned parties or on rabbis assisting or acknowledging them (ordinances penalizing such involvement were passed in 1909, 1947 and 1962), were no longer effective.
 He called for a policy of outreach and tolerance, rejecting "intermarriage, but not the intermarried", hoping to convince gentile spouses to convert.
 In 1983, the CCAR accepted patrilineal descent, a step taken by British Liberals already in the 1950s.
 UAHC membership grew by 23% in 1975–1985, to 1.3 million.
-An estimated 10,000 intermarried couples were joining annually.
+An estimated 10,000 intermarried couples were joining annually.Joseph Berger, "Rise of 23% Noted in Reform Judaism", The New York Times, 1 November 1985.